-Disabled woman left on sofa after Travelodge hotel room error
+Disabled woman left on hotel sofa after Travelodge room error

 Bethany Handley, 24, said staff told her "it doesn't matter" when she explained she could not access the toilet in a regular room.

-After becoming unwell she was forced to rest on the café's sofa at the hotel in Farringdon, London, before her mum found her somewhere else to stay.
+After becoming unwell she was forced to rest on the cafe's sofa at the hotel in Farringdon, London, before her mum found her somewhere else to stay.

 Bethany, from Monmouth, said: "The hotel made me feel like I was the problem for being a wheelchair user.